jsnowdon/linux_scorch-3d/readme.txt

 sample boxes and animations drawn in the middle of the world.
 There is also a set of blue boxes which show the outer width and depth of the world.

+The f key toggles fly mode but only when gravity has been implemented.

 Programming Interface to the Graphics System
 --------------------------------------------